UniversalDependencies/docs/_u-feat/Typo.md

 **Capitalization, etc.:**
 Cases where an unexpected form of a letter is used within a word—e.g., unexpected capitalization choices—should be handled on a language- and script-specific basis.
 In English treebanks, for example, unexpected capitalization choices do *not* fall under [Typo]()=`Yes` given the wide variability of capitalization in unedited writing.

-**Unexpected choices beyond orthography:**
+**Stylistic choices:**
-[Typo]()=`Yes` is intended for specifically orthographic unexpectedness, not unexpected word choice in general.
-If the author is taken to be inventing a new word, making a pun, or using a contextually inappropriate word for reasons other than typographical error, that is not Typo.
+[Typo]()=`Yes` is intended for specifically orthographic unexpectedness, not unexpected word variants in general.
+If the author is taken to be signaling a modified pronunciation of a word, inventing a new word, or making a pun, that is not Typo if the unexpectedness is reflected phonologically.
 [Style]()`=Expr` may apply in such cases.
+Deliberate, well-established conventions of altering the written forms of words, e.g. censoring profanity with nonalphabetic symbols, should also be considered expressive stylistic choices rather than typographical unexpectedness.
+[Style]()`=Expr` and [Typo]()=`Yes` should *both* apply if expressiveness is conveyed via unconventional spelling not reflected in the pronunciation, e.g. _CA$H_ instead of _CASH_.

+**Grammatical errors and dysfluencies:**
+TODO: using a contextually inappropriate word for reasons other than typographical error

+For extra or missing words, see the [policy on errors](https://universaldependencies.org/u/overview/typos.html).
+A valid word that is superfluous in the sentence (attaching as [reparandum]()) does not receive [Typo]()`=Yes`.

+TODO:
+- A word that should be in the sentence but uses a grammatically incorrect form, or for which the form reflects a pronunciation error
+- Word choice errors, e.g. if a nonnative speaker uses *lesser* meaning *fewer*

 ### <a name="Yes">`Yes`</a>: it is typo